- June 20, 2019

 The Insurance Institute for Highway Safety (IIHS) reports that 58 percent of all fatal motorcycle accidents in the United States during 2017 happened between May and September.
 Fatal accidents were at their highest during July that year, with 707 motorcyclists dying in accidents in that month alone.
 Deadly motorcycle crashes were at their lowest in January, with that month accounting for 191 motorcyclist fatalities.

-While summer inherently presents increased risks of motorcycle accidents, our San Jose motorcycle accident lawyers say you can take certain steps to avoid an injury-causing accident while riding this summer and during the other months of the year.
+While summer inherently presents increased risks of motorcycle accidents, our motorcycle accident lawyers say you can take certain steps to avoid an injury-causing accident while riding this summer and during the other months of the year.

 Always Wear Proper Protective Gear.